 Once you have customer details, the next step is using them properly.

-This is about setting up automated emails that run in the background—so your business is consistently staying in touch with customers, even when you’re not actively thinking about it.
+This stage is about setting up automated emails that run in the background so that your business is consistently staying in touch with customers, even when you’re not actively thinking about it.

-These emails are triggered by customer behaviour and timed to reach them when it matters—after they sign up, after they purchase, or when they haven’t visited in a while.
+These emails are triggered by customer behaviour and timed to reach them when it matters such as after they sign up, after they purchase, or when they haven’t visited in a while (lapsed customers are like gold nuggets to be mined).

-• A welcome email that sets the tone and gives customers a reason to come back
+• Preparation of a welcome email and subsequent flow that sets the tone and gives customers a reason to come back

 • Automated emails that run in the background, such as: